juren53/HST-Metadata/Notes/HST_PDB_Metadata_Tagging_Process.md

 ### Tagging process

-1. Establish the working directory and copy the required files:
+1. The directory 'C:\Temp\Metadata-tagging' on the Scaning Workstation has been set aside as the working directory.
+Copy the the following required files to this directory:
     - CSV metadata file generated from the PDB
     - all the photos listed in the CSV metadata file
-    - python programs
+    - the required python programs
 2. Check for valid dates in CSV file
     - open a Command Prompt Window from the Windows Start Menu
     - switch to the current working directory